Inderjito/AL-Power-wepage-summarization/README.md

 ### Introducing AI Powered Summarization Tool using OpenAI and Beautiful Soup!

-- This Powerful summarization tool is designed to summarize websites, extract product details, and analyze customer reviews seamlessly.
+- This powerful summarization tool is designed to summarize webpages and extract valuable insights for business use cases.
+It is very versatile in nature and can be customized and incorporated into daily work activities.

 ### Key Features